autoloadnextpost/alnp-documentation/en_US/theme-selectors.md

 If you are using Safari 10 or above on Mac, ensure that the **Develop** menu is in the menu bar.
 If not, enable it under `Safari > Preferences > Advanced`.
 Then under **Develop**, click on **Show Web Inspector**.

+> ✏️ Note: A list of [possible theme selectors](https://github.com/autoloadnextpost/alnp-documentation/blob/master/en_US/possible-theme-selectors.md#possible-theme-selectors) has been put together should you need something to check against.

 #### Content container

 Now to first find the content container of your theme.
 For example you may be looking for `<main class=“site-main”>`.